How to Fix Candle Color That Turned Out Too Light or Too Dark

-To fix candle color that turned out too light or too dark, identify the cause first, then adjust one variable at a time in small, repeatable test batches.
+This page helps you fix a candle that cured lighter or darker than intended by diagnosing the real cause first, then correcting one variable at a time in small test remelts.

 Fast diagnosis: what changed, and what to test first